ryman1/keeweb-wiki/Releasing.md

 9. upload desktop builds from `dist/desktop` and save the draft
 10. add signed git tag `vX.Y.Z`
 11. refresh release draft page, set tag to `vX.Y.Z` and save draft

-12. ❗️ this is the last point to abort
+Publish

+❗️ you cannot abort the build after one of steps below

-12. push `master` with tags &rarr; ⚠️ all pending issues are now closed
+1. push `master` with tags

+   &rarr; all pending issues are now closed
-13. publish saved release draft &rarr; ⚠️ at this point, users can download this release
+2. publish saved release draft

+   &rarr; at this point, users can download this release
+3. push `gh-pages`

-14. push `gh-pages` &rarr; ⚠️ the software becomes available online and for auto-update
+   &rarr; the software becomes available online and for auto-update

 Final check